 U.S. Senate races to agree on massive coronavirus relief package

-The Republican-led U.S. Senate scrambled on Saturday to forge a bipartisan agreement on a $1 trillion-plus bill aimed at stemming the economic fallout from the growing coronavirus outbreak, as talks neared a deadline for drafting and passing the legislation.
-Republican and Democratic lawmakers worked behind closed doors to reach an agreement in principle and to draft formal legislation by the end of the day to help individuals, small businesses and industries hard hit by the public health crisis, and to boost funding for healthcare efforts to control the virus.
+Republicans and Democrats in the U.S. Senate on Saturday scrambled to complete a deal on a $1 trillion-plus bill aimed at stemming the coronavirus pandemic's economic fallout for workers, industries and small businesses.
+But after a second day of marathon closed-door negotiations, there was no sign of an overarching deal between negotiators, despite Republicans' claims of bipartisan agreement on specific issues including unemployment insurance and small business assistance.

+"The building blocks of this thing are pretty much in place, and you know, now some of the differences come down to the final points of how some of this stuff gets done," said Senator John Thune, the Senate's No. 2 Republican.
+"There are a few things that have to be resolved still," he told reporters.

-White House economic adviser Larry Kudlow told reporters he expects the final legislative package to be worth $1.3 trillion to $1.4 trillion.
+White House economic adviser Larry Kudlow told reporters he expects the final legislative package to be worth $1.3 trillion to $1.4 trillion to combat the effects of a health crisis that many fear will lead to a spike in unemployment as businesses close and the economy falters.
 Combined with actions undertaken by the U.S. Federal Reserve and the administration, the prospective bill would have a $2 trillion net impact on a U.S. economy facing powerful headwinds spawned by the outbreak, according to White House officials.

-"We're getting closer and closer to an agreement," said Senate Majority Leader Mitch McConnell, who intends to hold a vote to pass the sprawling package on Monday.
-"I think we're clearly going to get there," he told reporters.
+Republican Senator Mike Crapo, who chairs the Senate Banking Committee, said the legislation could contain $300 billion to $500 billion in stabilization funds that the Federal Reserve could use as the basis for much larger infusions of liquidity for businesses of all sizes and configurations.
+"I think we're clearly going to get there," said Senate Majority Leader Mitch McConnell, who intends to hold a vote to pass the sprawling package on Monday.

-Senate Democratic leader Chuck Schumer said a number of issues were still outstanding but observed that lawmakers were "making very good progress."
-A consensus appeared to be emerging on the general contours of the package and both sides were finding common ground on benefits for individuals, small businesses and people left unemployed by a coronavirus, according to Republicans.

-But with Monday's vote deadline looming, a White House official said Republicans would move forward with legislative language even if no agreement was reached on Saturday.
-"We've got to see legislative text.
-The American people and the American economy, markets around the world, need to see what we're going to do, see how it's going to deliver relief," said Eric Ueland, President Donald Trump's legislative liaison.
+Democratic leader Chuck Schumer, who met twice on Saturday with Treasury Secretary Steven Mnuchin, agreed that progress was being made.
+"I'm optimistic we can get a deal.
+We're going to continue working through the night," the New York Democrat told reporters.
+Lawmakers from both sides said they were at or near agreement on proposals to provide $350 billion or more in assistance for small businesses and to enhance unemployment insurance coverage for people made jobless by the outbreak.

+Democrats pressed for all coronavirus-affected workers to receive full pay for four months.
+"We haven't dotted the i's and crossed the t's.
+But conceptually, I think we're there," Schumer told CNN.
+Democrats have also called for a $100 billion "Marshall Plan" for U.S. hospitals to pay for protective gear, equipment such as ventilators, beds and additional doctors and nurses.

-Republicans and Democrats wrangled in private over how to get money into the hands of individuals impacted by the health crisis including proposals that would issue $1,000 checks to some Americans and utilize state unemployment insurance programs to provide income to those unable to work due to the effects of coronavirus on schools and employers.
-Major U.S. airlines and their unions also called on Congress to include federal cash grants to support paychecks.
+"I suspect that we'll have a bill by tomorrow that will have significant Democratic priorities, significant Republican priorities and hopefully we can pass the bill Monday morning," Republican Senator Lamar Alexander told reporters.
+Major U.S. airlines and their unions also called on Congress to include federal cash grants to support industry paychecks.
 But their plea did not appear to find support with senators or the administration.

-Republican Senator Marco Rubio said lawmakers were close to agreement on a provision that could provide more than $350 billion in aid to small businesses via federally guaranteed loans.
+The prospective legislation already includes $58 billion in loans and loan guarantees for passenger airlines and air cargo carriers.
+Republican lawmakers said the bill will also include a funding response to the Trump administration's request for $45.8 billion in extra funding for the Department of Health and Human Services, the Veterans Administration and the Defense Department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)